selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/README.md

 2️⃣ Offer discounts to weekend visitors to entice weekend sales.

 3️⃣ Increase budget in ads and social traffic.
 This should be done at the same time as increasing mobile accesibility to the website.

+## Project set up and how-to guides
+For detailed guides to the project, please refer to the [Github Wiki](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/wiki).
+These guides include installation instructions, how to use the repository and details on the dataset.

+## Currently working on
+- Developing a data story and case analysis study to include in this README file.
+This will involve a rewrite of the section below: **Business insights and recommendations**. *Please, come back again soon!*

+## Improvements and next steps
+- YoY growth analysis (in number of sales).
+- Investigate better ways of imputing data (if applicable): regression, MICE, KNN, etc.
+- Classification model to analyse whether certain factors are predictors of revenue.

 ## File Structure
 ```